SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 My opinion is that, if technologies are reliable to replace manual labor, it would be beneficial to humanity.
-In class, Professor Pouille argues that we should not *rely* on technologies, and I argue that relying on a technology is convenient but only acceptable if it has been thoroughly tested and we trust it to work consistently [@pouille2023ethics].
+In class, Professor Pouille argues that we should not *rely* on technologies, and I argue that relying on technology is convenient but only acceptable if it has been thoroughly tested and we trust it to work consistently [@pouille2023ethics].
 I argue that the use of toothbrush has been beneficial for humans